OBOAcademy/obook/docs/explanation/taxon-constraints-explainer.md

 ## Implementation and reasoning with taxon restrictions

 The OWL axioms required to derive the desired entailments for taxon restrictions are somewhat more complicated than one might expect.
-Most of the complication is the result of workarounds to limitations dictated by the [OWL EL profile](https://www.w3.org/TR/owl2-profiles/#OWL_2_EL).
+Much of the complication is the result of workarounds to limitations dictated by the [OWL EL profile](https://www.w3.org/TR/owl2-profiles/#OWL_2_EL).
 Because of the size and complexity of many of the ontologies in the OBO Library, particularly those heavily using taxon restrictions, we primarily rely on the ELK reasoner, which is fast and scalable since it implements OWL EL rather than the complete OWL language.
 In the following we discuss the particular kinds of axioms required in order for taxon restrictions to work with ELK, with some comments about how it could work with HermiT (which implements the complete OWL language but is much less scalable).
 We will focus on this example ontology:

 ```mermaid
      graph BT;